Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 status codes
-Stick to boring architecture for as long as possible https://addyosmani.com/blog/boring-architecture/ stories to help you grow as a software developer https://medium.com/@MediumStaff/list/stories-to-help-you-grow-as-a-software-developer-b1d913188c20 streams style guides https://google.github.io/styleguide/ superapp
+Stick to boring architecture for as long as possible https://addyosmani.com/blog/boring-architecture/ stories to help you grow as a software developer https://medium.com/@MediumStaff/list/stories-to-help-you-grow-as-a-software-developer-b1d913188c20 straw-dog proposal = (jargon) a brainstormed simple draft proposal intended to generate discussion of its disadvantages and to spur the generation of new and better proposals https://en.wikipedia.org/wiki/Straw_man_proposal#Software_development streams style guides https://google.github.io/styleguide/ superapp